Sick Pay Insurance

 Does Sick Pay Insurance Cover Pre-Existing Conditions?

-During setup of your Sick Pay Insurance, you’ll be asked to declare any pre-existing medical conditions you have, or have suffered from in the past.
-Whether these are covered depends on the insurer.
+When setting up your Sick Pay Insurance, you’ll be asked to declare any pre-existing medical conditions you have, or have suffered from in the past.
+Whether these are covered depends on the insurer you go to.

 • Cover the condition for a higher premium